 You receive a trouble ticket from a user that his Windows XP laptop seems to go out of control when powered up and connected to the network.
-You investigate and determine that the laptop has been severely compromised by malware during a business trip taken by the user.
-Antivirus and anti-malware removal solutions have been unsuccessful.
+You investigate and determine that the laptop has been severely overrun by malware during a business trip taken by the user.
+Antivirus and antimalware removal solutions have been unsuccessful.
+Other methods such as System Restore and Last Known Good Configuration have also proved unsuccessful.
 Your supervisor advises you to reformat the hard drive of the laptop.
-Fortunately, most of the data on the laptop also exists on the user's office PC.
+Fortunately, most of the data on the laptop can be recovered from the last backup, prior to the computer being compromised.

-You take the laptop to your workbench and locate the Windows XP installation disk that you'll need for the reformatting.
-You know that the filesystem on the XP machine is NTFS.
+You take the laptop to your workbench and locate the Windows XP installation disc that you'll need for the reformatting.
+You know that the file system on the XP machine is NTFS.